 - Any vessel that’s being towed alongside on both sides (port and starboard), a stern light must be shown on the stern of each towing vessel while also having a single set of sidelights as far fore and as far outboard as possible with a single flashing light.

 Be Safe out There

-We just went through a ton of sailing collision regulations and right of way rules that you should keep in mind whenever you head out sailing.
+We just went through a ton of sailing collision regulations and right-of-way rules that you should keep in mind whenever you head out sailing.
 While a lot of the time you just need to memorize a few simple procedures, most of the time you just need to follow a bit of common sense.
-The absolute most important point to take away from all of this is that you should always keep your wits about you and simply be conscious of your surroundings.
+The absolute most important point to take away from all of this is that you should always keep your wits about yourself and simply be conscious of your surroundings.
 As long as you do that, you can be sure you’ll have plenty of time to assess the situation and act accordingly.